|

 Nevertheless, the following information should be used as a

 general guide, and adapted to fit your situation.
+Click below for additional information on the proper

 wedding etiquette for invitations, addressing the envelopes,